AMENDED AND RESTATED BYLAWS

 - Organizations that operate substantially throughout the region or nationwide, or have the ability, through affiliations with related entities, to provide such regional or national coverage.

-2. Associate – Associate members are all member agencies that are not partners.
+2. Associate Member – Associate members are all agencies that are not Members.
 The Associate category of membership in CTXVOAD may be granted to local, state or federal government agencies, departments or organizations that have disaster planning and/or operations capabilities.

-The Associate category of membership shall be reviewed by the Partner members not less frequently than at the April meeting of CTXVOAD (but more frequently if the Executive Committee decides that such action is appropriate).
+The Associate category of membership shall be reviewed by the Members not less frequently than at the April meeting of CTXVOAD (but more frequently if the Executive Committee decides that such action is appropriate).

 At the discretion of the Executive Committee, at least one member of the Executive Committee should be an Associate member.